Sustainable Development Goals

 10.3.1Proportion of population reporting having personally felt discriminated against or harassed within the previous 12 months on the basis of a ground of discrimination prohibited under international human rights law

-Insufficient data is available to analyse global or regional trends.
+Insufficient data is available to assess global, regional or Nordic country trends.

 Target 10.4